Catholic Schools Textbook Project

 Courses available in Catholic Schools Textbook Project

 The textbooks are fairly similar to standard history texts in methodology and presentation.
 However, the inclusion of the Catholic perspective means that some events are presented with a different slant and some events and people are included that might be skipped in a non-Catholic presentation.
 In addition, the overall scope and sequence leans toward a western civilization emphasis as evidenced by the Light of the Nations’ (two volumes) focus on Christian civilization rather than comprehensive world civilizations.
 Even though Christian civilization garners more attention, the volume All Ye Lands does cover civilizations and cultures from all over the world.
 Even with this Christian/Catholic emphasis, the presentation seems fairly evenhanded.
-Catholicism and Catholics are often covered “warts and all” rather than sugar-coated.
+Catholicism and important historical figures who are Catholic are often covered “warts and all” rather than sugar-coated.

 From Sea to Shining Sea